wehlutyk/thesis/content/3-gistr-4-results.md

 <div id="fig:gistr-dimensions">
 ![Branch dimension.
-This level looks at whether or not an utterance is transformed, without going into the detail of changes (hence the greyed out dots).
+This level looks at whether or not an utterance is transformed, without going into the detail of changes (hence the greyed out dots and lines).
 Similar to @fig:gistr-lineage-tree, light grey bands are what subjects see, and the bands between those represent what the subjects do with what they read.
 An orange band indicates that an utterance was transformed, that is a T event, and a dark grey band indicates that an utterance was perfectly conserved, that is a C event.
 The corresponding ordered series of events is shown underneath the axis' arrow.